queenofdowntime/square-one/tutorials/tdd-setup.md

 	1. Copy your the contents of `~/.ssh/id_rsa.pub` to the clipboard.
 	1. Login to Github in a browser.
 Go to `Settings > SSH and GPG keys > New SSH key / Add SSH key`.
 	1. Fill in the form fields with a name and your copied public key and click save.
-	1. You may want to complete a [quick tutorial](https://try.github.io/) first.

 #### Atom
 1. If you do not already have a text editor, go to [atom.io](https://atom.io/)